mts-soft/sql-infer/README.md

 # sql-infer

-Type inference system for PostgreSQL built on SQLx.
+Type inference and static analysis for PostgreSQL queries built on SQLx and sqlparser.

 ## Why was sql-infer made?